symfony/symfony-docs/components/console/introduction.rst

 .. tip::

-    It may look that it's possible to make an option *optionally* accept a value (so that ``--yell`` or ``--yell=loud`` work).
-However, if you call a command with an option without a value, you'll retrieve ``null`` as the option's value which is the same when you omit the option.
-In practice, this means that a command cannot distinguish between passing an option without a value and not passing that very same option.
+    There is nothing forbidding you to create a command with an *optional option*, which is an input option set to ``InputOption::OPTIONAL`` mode.
+You will just not be able to distinguish when the flag for that option was used without a value (``command --yell``) or when it was not used at all (``command``).
+    In both cases the value retrieved for the option will be the same ``null``.

 For example, add a new option to the command that can be used to specify how many times in a row the message should be printed::